yet-another-static-site-generator/yass/docs/user/quickstart.md

 ## <a name="quickstart"></a>Quick start

 1. To create NewSite project, type in console `./yass createnow NewSite`.
-This will create skeletal project in directory `NewSite`.
+This will create skeletal project with default configuration in directory `NewSite`.
+If you prefer to have more control over creation of new project, use command `./yass create NewSite` which allow you to set some settings for the new project.
 2. Inside newly created directory `NewSite` you can find file *index.md*, which later will be main page of the site and *site.cfg* which contains all basic settings of the site.
 Add some markdown text to *index.md* file or some new